uta1002092849/neo4j_chatbot/README.md

 ## Python Version

-This project requires Python version X.X.X.
+This project built using Python version 3.10.14.
 Make sure you have Python installed before proceeding with the installation steps.